CassioJr/laravel-bookshop/README.md

 # BookShop

-A laravel project using vue 2 to build a BookShop website
+A laravel project using vue 2 to build a BookShop website.

 ## How to run